 To calculate your muscle mass, you need to first accurately calculate your body fat percentage as this number needs to be subtracted from the weight you see on the scale.
 You can measure this in a few different ways:

 - Visually – Compare your figure to a list of pictures of people’s bodies with different body fat content.

 - Calipers – Pull your fat away and pinch it with the calipers to take a measurement.
 Use multiple sites around your body and get an average.
 Compare it to a body fat chart.

-- Bod Pod – Uses displacement of air to calculate values for your fat level, volume, weight, and density.
+- Bod Pod – This device uses displacement of air to calculate values for your fat level, volume, weight, and density.

-- Water displacement – Extremely accurate, expensive method of testing your body fat percentage using Archimedes’ Principle.
+- Water displacement – This is an extremely accurate method of testing your body fat percentage using Archimedes’ Principle.

-- DEXA Scans – X-Rays of your body fat that can done at most healthcare facilities.
+- DEXA – X-rays of your body fat can be done at most healthcare facilities.

 Here is a list of the top body fat analyzers, to measure your body fat in seconds at home:

 - Weigh yourself using a body fat measurement scale